hashibuto/ensuredata/README.md

 # EnsureData
 Provides a toolkit for validation of user defined messages, suitable for both client and server side use.
+EnsureData was originally developed to provide robust data validation for our web service framework [Layer8](https://www.npmjs.com/layer8)

 ## Philosophy
 Data validation is of the upmost importance, when it comes to securing web services.
 EnsureData provides a simple but robust data definition mechanism which ensures that only compliant data ever gets processed.